13 of the World’s Most Bizarre Tourist Destinations

 The Ghost Town of Namibia

 The city of Kolmanskop in the Namib desert was once a thriving destination for eager European diamond miners, but today all that remains are deserted buildings being slowly swallowed up by sand dunes.
 Tourists are invited to explore the eerily breathtaking ghost town and learn more about its history from its on-site museum.
-These are the 10 most stunning desert scapes here in the United States.

 The Underwater Museum in Mexico